-- 1. harass, threaten, or coerce others; - 2. provide anything of material value to others to further themselves in the election, aside from the complementary promotional materials provided to them by the Office of the Assemblies and similar informational materials of negligible material value; or, - 3. compel any person to endorse their candidacies, assist their campaigns, or act as supporters as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization.
+- 1. harass, threaten, or coerce others; - 2. provide anything of material value to others to further themselves in the election, aside from the complementary promotional materials provided to them by the Office of the Assemblies and similar informational materials of negligible material value; or, - 3. compel any person to endorse their candidacies, assist their campaigns, or act as supporters as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization; or, - 3.4. criticize others on the basis of their character; however, candidates are allowed to comment on other candidates' platforms, experience, or voting records as long as such comments are grounded in factual evidence.